CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/21-implement-cicd.md

 In this lab, you learned how to:

-- Create and manage a data warehouse in Microsoft Fabric.
+- Created workspaces

-- Create and manage a lakehouse in Microsoft Fabric.
+- Created a deployment pipeline

-- Apply workspace access controls to manage user permissions.
+- Assigned workspaces to stages of a deployment pipeline

-- Apply item-level access controls for finer security management.
+- Created content

-- Apply OneLake data access roles to secure data within a lakehouse.
+- Deployed content between stages

 ## You have successfully completed the lab